Non thermal material drying

 Question: Is the offgas stream clean?

 Answer: The primary cyclone overflow can be completely clean, or may contain some fugitive dust dependent on raw material properties.
-Local emissions regulations vary, and suitable gas cleaning systems with opacity measurements can be designed/recommended for your application and location.
+Local emissions regulations vary, and suitable gas cleaning systems as simple as a second cyclone with opacity measurements, or as complex as a venturi scrubber, multiclones and extraction fan can be designed/recommended for your application and location.